Yarn Expo Spring’s Status As Strong Industry Event Attracts 15% More Buyers

 Thailand

 “This edition we brought our new Kapok material to the fair for the first time.
 It has been the most popular product at our booth.
-In recent editions, we’ve also met more and more garment factories asking for customised fancy yarn to make their products competitive and unique, while eco-friendly and natural yarns are also more popular.
+In recent editions, we’ve also met more and more garment factories asking for customized fancy yarn to make their products competitive and unique, while eco-friendly and natural yarns are also more popular.
 Yarn Expo is the platform we announce our new products and technologies, and the feedback from buyers from around the world can help us improve them and learn the latest market trends.
-The fair is of great value for our market strategy.”
+The fair is of great value for our market strategy.” — Warakorn Bunkanokwong, Export Sales Manager, Kongkiat Textile Co.
+Ltd.

 Singapore